zirpo/monochrome-flow/memory-bank/progress.md

 ## Current Status

-The Eleventy project has been successfully set up, including core configurations, templates, and an automated image processing workflow.
-The first portrait has been integrated and is displaying correctly on the local development server.
+The Eleventy project has been successfully updated to implement site rebranding and selective monochrome image processing as per Change Request ZIRPO-01.
+All changes have been verified.

 ## What Works

-*   **Project Setup**: `package.json` is initialized, and core dependencies (Eleventy, Sharp, Luxon) are installed.
+*   **Project Setup**: `package.json` is initialized, and core dependencies (Eleventy, Sharp, Luxon, @11ty/eleventy-img) are installed.
-*   **Image Processing**: The `scripts/process-image.js` script correctly resizes, converts to grayscale, and moves images to `src/portraits/`.
+*   **Site Rebranding**: Site title and author information are updated across `src/_data/site.json`, `src/_includes/components/header.njk`, and `src/_includes/components/footer.njk`.
+*   **Conditional Image Processing**: The `scripts/process-image.js` no longer forces grayscale.
+The `.eleventy.js` image shortcode now conditionally applies grayscale based on the `monochrome` front matter variable.
+*   **New Shortcodes/Filters**: The `year` shortcode and `htmlDateString`, `readableDate` filters are added to `.eleventy.js`.
-*   **Content Integration**: Markdown files in `src/portraits/` are processed by Eleventy, and their metadata is accessible in templates.
+*   **Content Integration**: Markdown files in `src/portraits/` are processed by Eleventy, and their metadata is accessible in templates. `src/portraits/DSCF1503.md` now includes `monochrome: false` and renders in color.
-*   **Eleventy Configuration**: `.eleventy.js` is configured for correct directory structure, asset passthrough, a custom date filter, and the `portraits` collection.
+*   **Eleventy Configuration**: `.eleventy.js` is configured for correct directory structure, asset passthrough, custom date filters, `year` shortcode, and the `portraits` collection.
 *   **Core Templates**: All essential Nunjucks templates (`base.njk`, `portrait.njk`, `header.njk`, `footer.njk`, `gallery-grid.njk`, `index.njk`) and `site.json` are in place and functioning.
 *   **Local Server**: The `npm start` command successfully runs the Eleventy development server, and the site renders correctly in the browser.

 ## What's Left to Build / Next Milestones

-1.  **Add More Portraits**: Continue adding more images and their corresponding markdown files to expand the portfolio.
+1. Continue adding more portraits and their corresponding markdown files.
-2.  **Refine Styling**: Enhance the CSS to further improve the visual appeal and responsiveness of the site.
-3.  **Advanced Features**: Explore adding features like lazy loading for images, a contact form, or other enhancements as needed.
+2. Refine styling and add more advanced features as per project brief.
-4.  **Deployment**: Prepare the project for continuous deployment to Netlify.
+3.  **Deployment**: Prepare the project for continuous deployment to Netlify.

 ## Known Issues